charliecalvert/CloudNotes/Assignments/Cloud9Intro.md

 [webpack-c9]: https://github.com/webpack/webpack-dev-server/issues/230

 ## Install Node Manually

+Don't install Node on Cloud 9.
+This is just old stuff I don't want to delete you.

 Node should already be installed in your copy of Cloud9.
 In fact, **NVM** should also be installed, so you can set the current version of Node with that tool, if you know how to use it.